rocicorp/replicache/README.md

 Nice!
 Time for a little break. ☕️ 🍵

+### Step 5: Upstream Sync (Server)

 Next up: Writes.

-### Step 5: Upstream Sync (Server)

 Replicache implements upstream sync by queuing calls to your existing server-side endpoints.
-Queued calls are invoked when there's connectivity in a batch.
+Queued calls are invoked when there's connectivity in batches.
 By default Replicache posts the batch to `https://yourdomain.com/replicache-batch`.

 The payload of the batch request is JSON, of the form: